The configuration and realisation of a PV-system always is a compromis determined by the 'environment'.

 The configuration now comprises:

-An elevation of 10 degrees is OK for 'sunharvest' in midsummer, 15 degrees is 'average' over the year, and 30 degrees is efficient if the sun's elevation is low in autumn, winter and spring.
+An elevation of 10 degrees is OK for 'sunharvest' in midsummer, while 15 degrees is 'average' over the year.

 - 15 panels with elevation 55 degrees, looking East (+115 degrees from North) with 2 inverters.